acts-project/acts/docs/core/magnetic_field.md

-This intermediate interface is again implemented by {class}`Acts::InterpolatedBFieldMap`, which is a template class that depends on an instance of {class}`Acts::detail::Grid`.
+This intermediate interface is again implemented by {class}`Acts::InterpolatedBFieldMap`, which is a template class that depends on an instance of {class}`Acts::Grid`.
 Varying configurations are possible, like a 2D field map that exploits $rz$ symmetry, or a plain 3D grid.

 :::{doxygenclass} Acts::InterpolatedBFieldMap